AnonymFlow

-This guide consolidates the configurations that still work in May 2026, country by country, with VPNs that actually beat measured filtering on week-long windows, protocols to enable, the pre-departure preparation procedure, and pitfalls specific to each destination.
+This guide consolidates the configurations known to work, country by country, drawing on public sources and community reports, with VPNs reputed to beat filtering, protocols to enable, the pre-departure preparation procedure, and pitfalls specific to each destination.
 The underlying logic: a travel VPN is no longer a generic product, it is a configuration adapted to each destination country.
 The same provider may pass in China and fail in Russia depending on the protocol + server + obfuscation combination.

 Summary table: which VPNs work in which countries in May 2026